 This is unfortunately an all-too-common occurrence for widows.
 In a time of great financial uncertainty, they are often preyed upon by unscrupulous annuity salespeople looking to make a 10% commission.

-Let’s say you are a widow, and the prospect of buying an annuity is something that you would like to entertain.
+Let’s say the prospect of buying an annuity is something that you would like to entertain.
 We suggest you following these guidelines to avoid getting sold a bad annuity.